AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 > Adobe is working on enabling “post” support on all of our email sending platforms to support our users with meeting these requirements:
 >
 >
-> * [!DNL Adobe Campaign Classic V7/V8]: Fully supports POST 1-Click today, instructions can be found [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/campaign/acc-technical-recommendations.html?lang=en#list-unsubscribe){target="_blank"} by mid-January.
+> * [!DNL Adobe Campaign Classic V7/V8]: Fully supports POST 1-Click today, instructions can be found [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/campaign/acc-technical-recommendations.html?lang=en#list-unsubscribe){target="_blank"}.
 >* [!DNL Adobe Campaign Standard]: Is being updated to support POST 1-Click by late February.
 Instructions for setup will be provided [here](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-14778.html?lang=en){target="_blank"} once ready.
 >* [!DNL Adobe Journey Optimizer]: Supports POST 1-Click today, but some key improvements are underway.
 Updates to step by step setup will be published [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/email/email-opt-out.html?lang=en){target="_blank"} once ready.
 > * [!DNL Marketo]: Is being updated to support POST 1-Click.
 Once ready it will be auto-applied where required.